yingweiwo

 Additional Infomation

-With the development of genetic engineering technology, the producing problems of natural Hirudin has been successfully solved, which greatly promoted the successfully application of lepirudin, desirudin and bivalirudin in clinic.
-Lepirudin has been approved as an anticoagulant for patients with heparin-induced thrombocytopenia (HIT), with the usual dose of 0.4 mg/kg IV bolus followed by 0.15 mg/kg/h IV infusion (Greinacher and Lubenow, 2001).
-It could reduce HIT related adverse events by 72%, providing not only effective anticoagulant therapy, but also rapid platelet recovery in HIT patients.
-Noticeably, the bolus and infusion rates should be scheduled according to the serum creatinine values of patients (Greinacher et al., 1999).
-Desirudin is used to preventing deep venous thrombosis (DVT) in patients undergoing total hip replacement (THR) and total knee replacement (TKR) surgery by subcutaneously (SC) injection.
-Previous studies reported that desirudin was superior in preventing VTE in patients undergoing elective hip replacement surgery at the dose of 15 mg (Q12H, SC) compared with low-dose unfractionated heparin and low-molecular-weight heparin (Eriksson et al., 1997) (Bergese et al., 2013).
-Another direct thrombin inhibitor, bivalirudin, is effective on preventing thromboembolic complications.
-It was reported that administrating bivalirudin as a 1.0 mg/kg IV bolus, followed by 2.5 mg/kg/h by IV infusion for 4 h early in the trial; later, lowering the bolus to 0.75 mg/kg, followed by a 1.75 mg/kg/h infusion over 4 h achieved procedural and clinical success in 98 and 96% of the patients, respectively (Sun et al., 2017).
-Additionally, bivalirudin is also being studied in phase II and III multicenter trials as an alternative anticoagulant for both on-pump and off-pump cardiac surgery for patients with or without HIT (Joseph et al., 2014).
+Hirudin is a single-chain polypeptide derived from leeches, composed of approximately 65 amino acids (7 kDa), with a neutral hydrophobic N-terminus, an acidic hydrophilic C-terminus, and a compact hydrophobic core region.
+Recombinant hirudin lacks Tyr-63 sulfation modification and is known as "desulfurized hirudin."
+It forms a stable non-covalent complex with α-thrombin, thereby eliminating its ability to cleave fibrinogen.
+Over the past few decades, significant research achievements have been made in hirudin, including its clinical applications, the development of derivatives, the exploration of novel pharmacological activities, and the research of new formulations.
+Successful clinical applications of hirudin derivatives: With the development of genetic engineering technology, the production challenges of natural hirudin have been successfully solved, which has greatly promoted the successful clinical application of lepirudin, disiludin, and bivalirudin.
+Lepiludine has been approved for the treatment of heparin-induced thrombocytopenia (HIT), usually administered as a 0.4 mg/kg intravenous bolus followed by an intravenous infusion at a rate of 0.15 mg/kg/h (Greinacher and Lubenow, 2001).
+It reduces HIT-related adverse events by 72%, providing effective anticoagulation therapy and promoting rapid platelet recovery in HIT patients.
+It is important to note that the bolus and infusion rates should be adjusted according to the patient's serum creatinine levels (Greinacher et al., 1999).
+Diasiludine is used to prevent deep vein thrombosis (DVT) in patients undergoing total hip replacement (THR) and total knee replacement (TKR), administered subcutaneously.
+Previous studies have reported that in patients undergoing elective hip replacement surgery, 15 mg (subcutaneously every 12 hours) of disiludin is superior to low-dose unfractionated heparin and low molecular weight heparin in preventing venous thromboembolism (VTE) (Eriksson et al., 1997; Bergese et al., 2013).
+Another direct thrombin inhibitor, bivalirudin, is also effective in preventing thromboembolic complications.
+In a reported trial, bivalirudin was initially administered as a bolus injection of 1.0 mg/kg intravenously, followed by a continuous intravenous infusion at a rate of 2.5 mg/kg/h for 4 hours; subsequently, the bolus dose was reduced to 0.75 mg/kg, followed by a continuous infusion at a rate of 1.75 mg/kg/h for 4 hours.
+The results showed that 98% of patients had successful surgery and 96% had good clinical outcomes (Sun et al., 2017).
+In addition, bivalirudin is also undergoing phase II and III multicenter trials as an alternative anticoagulant for cardiopulmonary bypass and off-pump cardiac surgery in patients with or without HIT (Joseph et al., 2014).
 [1]

-Although Hirudin has been successfully used for thrombosis therapy in clinic, its short half-life and the bleeding risk remain limiting factors, further researches may focus on the structural modifications.
-Perhaps, fusing recognition peptides identified from FXIa and FXa with these drugs might be a promising method to reduce bleeding risk.
-In addition, the studies associated with the derivatives and preparations of hirudin are only at the preliminary stage and further studies should be conducted to reveal the actions, toxicity and potential mechanisms.
+Although hirudin has been successfully used in clinical thrombosis treatment, its short half-life and bleeding risk remain limiting factors, so future research could focus on structural modification.
+Perhaps, fusing the recognition peptides identified from FXIa and FXa with these drugs is an effective way to reduce the bleeding risk.
+In addition, research on hirudin derivatives and formulations is still in its early stages and further research is needed to reveal their effects, toxicity, and potential mechanisms.

-In short, Hirudin has a wide range of pharmacological activities and enormous potential for clinic application, which is worthy of more in-depth and comprehensive study.
+In conclusion, hirudin has a wide range of pharmacological activities and great potential for clinical application, and deserves more in-depth and comprehensive research.
 [1]

-Hirudin has a strong inhibitory effect on thrombin with anticoagulant, antithrombotic, antitumor and anti-fibrosis functions.
-Hirudin reduced the deposition of fibrin-related antigens in glomerulus, decreased the proliferation of glomerular mesangial cells and glomerular sclerosis and reduced the proteinuria and low protein blood to improve the renal function.
-Hirudin may downregulate the expression of TGF-β and α-SMA, and reduce the proliferation and activation of fibroblast growth factors and fibroblast phenotype transformation, thereby preventing and treating renal interstitial fibrosis.
-In this study, hirudin decrease the inflammation and the occurrence of EMT in renal tubular epithelial cells to inhibit the fibrosis and apoptosis of renal tubular epithelial cells.
+Hirudin has a strong inhibitory effect on thrombin and has anticoagulant, antithrombotic, antitumor, and antifibrotic functions.
+Hirudin can reduce the deposition of fibrin-associated antigens in the glomeruli, inhibit the proliferation of glomerular mesangial cells and glomerulosclerosis, and reduce proteinuria and hypoalbuminemia, thereby improving renal function.
+Hirudin may downregulate the expression of TGF-β and α-SMA, reduce the proliferation and activation of fibroblast growth factors and fibroblast phenotypic transformation, thereby preventing and treating renal interstitial fibrosis.
+This study found that hirudin can reduce the inflammatory response and EMT of renal tubular epithelial cells, thereby inhibiting the fibrosis and apoptosis of renal tubular epithelial cells.
+Hirudin inhibits the fibrosis of renal tissue and renal tubular epithelial cells by inhibiting inflammation, regulating fibrosis-associated proteins and extracellular matrix (ECM) and reducing renal tubular epithelial cell apoptosis.
+However, natural products usually have the potential risk of liver damage.
+Since the study found that natural products have a protective effect against kidney damage, we will also investigate the effects of natural products on the liver in future studies.
+[2]

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.